WHAT IS MY FIRST LESSON LIKE?

 If you have a song to sing, yes, if not this will be something we will come to further along the line.

 DO I NEED TO READ MUSIC?

 Not necessarily.
-Most people listen and learn via ear, so reading music is definitely not a necessity.
-But if your wanting to look at grades or move towards work professionally it is more of a necessity.
+Most people listen and learn via ear, so reading music is not essential.
+But if your wanting to look at grades or move towards working professionally it is more of a necessity.
 But I can help you with improving your reading if you want to.